*ATTENTION – PLEASE READ*

 The Pro 4000 has a recommended retail price of £109.99.
 Do not pay this!

 Generally speaking you should be able to pick this up online from £55, depending on the retailer and time of year.
-At the time of writing the Pro 4000 was available on Amazon for £49.99*.

 We actually managed to pick one up at just £25 when a retailer was running a special promotion.